-In addition to the authorities listed in the section, “What is Whistleblowing” (found above), Volunteers may report allegations or concerns to senior staff at post, the appropriate Regional Director, the Office of Civil Rights and Diversity, or other appropriate offices at Peace Corps Headquarters listed in MS 271 “Confidentiality Protection.”
+In addition to the authorities listed in the section, “What is Whistleblowing” (found above), Volunteers may report allegations or concerns to senior staff at post, the appropriate Regional Director, the Office of Civil Rights and Diversity, or other appropriate offices at Peace Corps headquarters listed in MS 271 “Confidentiality Protection” [PDF].

-Any Peace Corps staff member who receives or has knowledge of a Volunteer’s allegation or concern has a duty to treat the information with the utmost discretion and confidentiality consistent with appropriate handling of such information and applicable law, including where appropriate, referral to OIG, the appropriate Country Director, or legal authorities.
+Any Peace Corps staff member who receives or has knowledge of a Volunteer’s allegation or concern has a duty to treat the information with the utmost discretion and confidentiality consistent with appropriate handling of such information and applicable law, including where appropriate, referral to the Office of Inspector General, the appropriate country director, or legal authorities.

 Employees of contractors, subcontractors, and grantees²

-Employees of Peace Corps contractors, subcontractors, or grantees may not be discharged, demoted, or otherwise discriminated against as a reprisal for making a protected disclosure to a person or entity listed in 41 U.S.C. § 4712(a)(2) [For example, OIG] of information that the employee reasonably believes is evidence of:
+Employees of Peace Corps contractors, subcontractors, grantees, subgrantees, or personal services contractors may not be discharged, demoted, or otherwise discriminated against as a reprisal for making a protected disclosure to a person or entity listed in 41 U.S.C. § 4712(a)(2) [For example, the Office of Inspector General] of information that the employee reasonably believes is evidence of:

 - Gross mismanagement of a federal contract or grant